BunkyoWesterns/BunkyoFarm/README.md

 This will start the TUI and replicate the attack to all the teams registered on exploitfarm server. if the TUI is heavy for your system, you can use `xfarm -I start`to start the exploit showing only the logs in the output.

-xfarm start will by default use `cpu_count*10` thread pool to manage the attacks, and apply an execution timeout based on the time available for the attack allowing all teams to be attacked, and limit the workers to execute if the RAM goes over the 95% of use to avoid `trashing` on the system (in this case the attack timeout will decreese).
-If you have some problems with the ram usage, is highly recommended to `zram` on linux to compress the ram and avoid trashing.
+xfarm start will by default use `cpu_count*10` thread pool to manage the attacks and apply an execution timeout based on the time available for the attack allowing all teams to be attacked.
+For problems with the ram usage, is highly recommended to use `zram` on linux to compress the ram to avoid trashing.

 If you write the exploit on python you can use also exploitfarm library.
 Is highly recommended to use `from exploitfarm import *`, this will set the print python function by default to flush=True.